 The program is a shared group experience.
 Join this program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.

 Our accommodation will vary from simple guesthouses and community homestays with shared facilities, to modern hotels with private bathrooms.
-Laundry and Wi-Fi will be available often, except while on expeditions or on homestays.
+Laundry and Wi-Fi will be available some days, except while on expeditions or on homestays.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Food is undoubtedly a highlight when travelling in Asia and throughout there will be the opportunity to eat authentic Asian food.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $10 per day for.